 Later, you remember that you forgot to log out of Facebook, and someone could have access to your entire account.

 Fortunately, Facebook has a solution to that problem.
 In fact, the platform will let you remotely log out of your Facebook account on every device from anywhere.
-As long as you know where to look.

 How to log out remotely on Facebook for desktop